highcharts/highcharts-vue/README.md

 ```
 Server runs at `http://localhost:8080`

-## Component Parameters
+## Component Properties

-Here is the list of all allowed parameters which you can pass directly to your `<highcharts>` component instance, and Highcharts would be able to handle it.
+Here is the list of all allowed props allowed to pass directly to your `<highcharts>` component instance, which wrapper is able to handle.

 | Parameter | Type | Required | Description |
 | --------- | :----: | :--------: | ----------- |